-“Lett’s Bake” sourdough
+“Lett’s Bake” Sourdough

 The Latvians Abroad museum met Mareks Nēgels in 2015 at the Toronto Latvian centre – he was baking “Lett’s Bake” sourdough.

-A master baker from Latvia (Kārlis Atars)
+A Master Baker from Latvia (Kārlis Atars)

 Documents of master baker Kārlis Atars from the collection of the museum “Latvians Abroad”.